 An affinity diagram (sometimes called a KJ method diagram) is a useful way to group tasks, facts or ideas according to themes.
-It is particularly useful when you have a large and complex problem that you want to understand.
+It is particularly helpful when you have a large and complex problem that you want to understand.
 It is often used to analyse brainstorming sessions or survey results.

 A simple example affinity diagram